Brazilian Shrimp Soup

 - 1 pound medium shrimp (shelled and cut in 1 inch pieces)

-- 3 tablespoon lemon juice (from 1 lemon)
+- 3 tablespoons lemon juice (from 1 lemon)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.